-In above tables, the company's borrowings from its holding company is not considered as a financial obligation, being the source, as of now, to meet it's financial obligations.
+In above tables, the company's borrowings from a fellow subsidiary company and its holding company are not considered as financial obligation, being the source, as of now, to meet it's financial obligations.

-18.3 Capital management
+15.3 Capital management:

-D B Realty, the holding company holds 91% of the equity share capital of the company, accordingly, the management of its capital structure is controlled by the said holding company.
+D B Realty, the holding company holds 74% of the equity share capital of the company, accordingly, the management of its capital structure is controlled by the said holding company.

-19 Reconciliation of liabilities arising from financing activities
+16 Reconciliation of liabilities arising from financing activities :